Effects of Different Cosmic Ray Transport Models on Galaxy Formation: Methods

 Radiative cooling, star formation and stellar feedback is included following the FIRE-2 implementation of the Feedback In Realistic Environments (FIRE) physics \citep[details in][]{hopkins:fire2.methods}.
 Cooling from $10-10^{10}$K accounts for metal-line, fine-structure, photo-electric, photo-ionization, cosmic ray, dust, atomic, and molecular processes, including both local radiation sources and the meta-galactic UV background (with self-shielding); we allow star formation only in gas which is locally self-gravitating \citep{hopkins:virial.sf,grudic:sfe.cluster.form.surface.density}, self-shielding, Jeans-unstable, and dense ($>1000\,{\rm cm^{-3}}$).
 Stars evolve according to standard stellar evolution tracks accounting explicitly for the mass, metals, momentum, and energy injected via individual SNe (Ia \&\ II) and O/B and AGB-star mass-loss \citep[see][]{hopkins:sne.methods} and their radiation (including photo-electric/ionization heating and radiation pressure with a five-band radiation-hydrodynamic scheme; \citealt{hopkins:radiation.methods}).

 The CR treatment follows \paperonetwo, which include extensive tests, as updated in \paperthree.
-We evolve a single-bin ($\sim$\,GeV) or equivalently constant spectral distribution of CRs as a relativistic fluid (energy density $e_{\rm cr}$, pressure $P_{\rm cr}=e_{\rm cr}/3$; e.g.\ \citealt{mckenzie.voelk:1982.cr.equations}) which obeys the two-moment transport equations:
+We evolve a single-bin ($\sim$\,GeV) or equivalently constant spectral distribution of CRs as a relativistic fluid\footnote{\pfh{One might question the validity of the fluid approximation as we approach the CR mean free path \citep{2000ifd..book.....B}, and more work on the form and closure of the CR moment equations on these scales is warranted.
+Note though that CR gyro-radii are much smaller, so our expressions are more akin to kinetic MHD.
+Moreover as shown in \citet{chan:2018.cosmicray.fire.gammaray,hopkins:cr.mhd.fire2,hopkins:cr.transport.constraints.from.galaxies}, the detailed form of the CR flux equation in this limit has quite weak effects on our conclusions.
+It is true however that most of our expressions fundamentally assume a gyrotropic CR distribution, which may not always be valid when mean free paths are large.}} (energy density $e_{\rm cr}$, pressure $P_{\rm cr}=e_{\rm cr}/3$; e.g.\ \citealt{mckenzie.voelk:1982.cr.equations}) which obeys the two-moment transport equations: